 Spin Master is a remarkable success story.
-Launched in Toronto in 1994 by two friends with $10,000 and a single product, the company is now the fifth-largest toy manufacturer in the US, with sales of US$1.65 billion in 2017* and a solid platform of well-known and emerging brands.
+Launched in Toronto in 1994 by two friends with $10,000 and a single product, the company is now the fifth-largest toy manufacturer in the US, with gross product sales of US$1.71 billion* and a solid platform of well-known and emerging brands.

 What has been key to Spin Master’s ability to navigate the ups and downs of the toy industry – where trends can take off only to fizzle out – is a commitment to innovation, partnerships and long-term thinking.
 That’s played out in the company’s investments in research and development and its multi-year partnerships with third-party inventors, manufacturers, distributors and retailers.
 And it’s also true of Spin Master’s 25-year relationship with HSBC.

 Co-founder and co-CEO Ronnen Harary says that when the company was looking for a bank in 1994, other potential lenders had a hard time seeing beyond the co-founders’ youth and the fact that Spin Master didn’t quite fit the mould.
 HSBC saw something else, says Harary.
 “They believed in our story and our entrepreneurial vision and they backed us from day one.
 That was a defining moment for our foundation and growth.”